-As noted above, where CMGs have been established, they should lead on the development, maintenance and assessment of resolution plans, and if applicable, recovery plans.
-Nevertheless, a broader group of supervisors, in particular those that are members of supervisory colleges, will be concerned with possible impacts to the banking group in an extreme stress or resolution scenario.
+As noted above, where CMGs have been established they should lead the development, maintenance and assessment of resolution plans, and if applicable, recovery plans.
+Nevertheless, a broader group of supervisors, in particular those that are members of supervisory colleges, will have an interest in possible impacts to the banking group in an extreme stress or resolution scenario, and thus in the nature of resolution plans.
 The home supervisor should, in consultation with the home resolution authority (to the extent that the parties are different), provide updates to non-CMG supervisors who could be significantly impacted in a crisis situation.
-This communication should cover both the process that the CMG is taking to assess resolution and recovery plans and, to the extent possible, provide an overview of the key components of these plans.13

-The FSB may develop and issue guidance on cooperation and information-sharing with host jurisdictions that are not represented on CMGs and where a G-SIB has a systemic presence.
+This communication should cover both the process that the CMG is taking to e nsure that adequate recovery and resolution plane of the key components of these plans.
+13 ans are ir n place and, to the extent possible, p rovide 13 The ECR may develop and issue guidenes on consenting on and infa ormation charin a with bost invited rdictions that aro not The FSB may develop and issue guidance on cooperation represented on CMGs and where a G-SIB has a systemic pre- sence. ormauOn-Shafin g with host juli suictions that aie IIUť